Rabies in cats: A comprehensive guide

 1. Bite injuries:

-• If an infected cat or other infected animal (such as a dog or wild animal) bites another cat, the virus can easily enter the body of the bitten animal.
+• If an infected cat or other infected animal (such as a dog or a wild animal) bites another cat, the virus can easily enter the body of the bitten animal.

 2. Open wounds and scratches: